 I grew up in London, close to Richmond Park – a beautiful deer park big enough to get lost in, where I got to know lots of the animal characters who have since popped up in my stories.
-I now live in Warwickshire with my husband, two children, and a pond full of friendly frogs and elusive newts.
+I now live in Warwickshire, surrounded by wildlife-filled woods and meadows.

 I have always loved writing poetry - my mum, aunt and granny all wrote ridiculous poems to commemorate family events, so I can’t remember a time when I didn’t have a tendency to think in rhyme.
 I enjoy the sound and rhythm of words, and the first things I published were poems.

-I have also always been a bookworm and when I had children I started writing stories for picture books.
-When my children were young, they gave me lots of ideas - Fred and the Little Egg was written when one of them had a phase of “hatching” anything remotely egg-shaped.
-Rosie’s Special Surprise began with a bouncy rhythm, and Mule School started with the idea of a school where it was good to be disobedient.
+When I had children I started writing stories and my children gave me lots of ideas.
+Fred and the Little Egg was written when one of them had a phase of “hatching” anything remotely egg-shaped, and the early Fletcher books were inspired by things we did together.